 Chancellor revokes contractors’ rights to decide payroll status

-In the run up to the budget, the tabloids portended doom for contractors working through a PSC.
+In the run up to the budget, tabloids portended doom for contractors who work through a PSC.
 For those working off-payroll in the public sector, those harbinger headlines became reality.

 On one hand, HMRC is creating a set of clear objectives to help clients decide if IR35 applies.
 On the other, HMRC is creating an online tool to reach a similar conclusion.